Improvements since 2000

 Your location (ecoregionalisation)

-The simple ecoregionalisation in ANZECC & ARMCANZ (2000) has been extensively updated, based on improved ecosystem understanding.
+The simple ecoregionalisation in ANZECC & ARMCANZ (2000) has been extensively updated.
+These updates are based on improved ecosystem understanding.

 Our ecoregionalisation approach is only used for the ‘aquatic ecosystems’ community value.
 We provide more relevant DGVs for PC stressors in each region, as well as more targeted and relevant biological assessment.